-It’s a big step forward and if you are a working mom-to-be, we know how challenging it is to maintain the stiff balance between your health, and your work.
+It’s a big step forward.
+Especially, if you are a working mom-to-be.
+We know how challenging it is to maintain a stiff balance between your health, and your work.

 Actress Neha Dhupia echoed the sentiments of most expectant moms when she said she hid her pregnancy for work reasons.
 Here’s what she said:

 “I didn’t want to tell people that I was pregnant for a large part of these nine months because I didn’t want people’s attitude towards me to change.
 I was worried people would stop offering work.
 It was a good thing my bump wasn’t showing till the sixth month because appearances matter here, and one might be assumed to be unfit for a job.”

 The key is- to choose what suits you.

 There is no guided framework that suits all pregnant women and one that you should follow strictly.
 Your level of comfort at work, your closeness to your boss and your colleagues, the nature of your work, and the support staff back are all factors that vary widely from one person to another.
 But here are some common factors you need to consider before making the ‘big announcement’.

 1. Wait for the initial phase to tide over:

 Most women (especially in India), choose not to reveal their pregnancy news to anyone outside the friends and family circle before the completion of 3 months- after which the risk of a miscarriage is believed to be less.
 Unless you are facing any health issues, that would require your absence from work (on a regular or a long basis), it is ideal to wait for the first 3 months before you make the big announcement.
 The bump isn’t going to be too visible till about 18-20 weeks, so no worries there!
 That being said- make sure you inform one or two of your close friends at work, so they can help you tide over the morning sickness period and nausea at work.